enp2116/p8105_final_project_enp_si_fir_yh/survival_analysis.md

     ## Likelihood ratio test= 16.88  on 14 df,   p=0.3
     ## Wald test            = 31.88  on 14 df,   p=0.004
     ## Score (logrank) test = 65.12  on 14 df,   p=1e-08

+**HR interpretations:**

+As age increases in years, there is no difference in survival since the hazard ratio is 1.
+We are 95% confident that the HR falls between 0.9922 to 1.008.
+However, the HR is not statistically significant since the p-value of 0.998 \> 0.05.

+For the gender variable, the HR value of 0.96 would suggest that the survival time for Male contestants compared to Female contestants (the reference category) is longer.
+We are 95% confident that the HR falls between 0.82 and 1.12.
+However, the HR is not statistically significant since the p-value of 0.57 \> 0.05.

+For the POC variable, the HR value of 0.8881 would suggest that the survival time for White contestants compared to POC contestants (the reference category) is longer.
+We are 95% confident that the HR falls between 0.7456 and 1.058.
+However, the HR is not statistically significant since the p-value of 0.184 \> 0.05.

+For personality type, the HR value of 1.0631 would suggest that the survival time for Introvert contestants compared to Extrovert contestants (the reference category) is shorter.
+We are 95% confident that the HR falls between 0.9076 - 1.245.
+However, the HR is not statistically significant since the p-value of 0.448 \> 0.05.

 The survival curve, or survival function, is defined as
 $$S(t) = Pr(T>t)$$ \## Kaplan-Meier plotter-personality